datascienceconfidential/datascienceconfidential.github.io/_posts/2017-29-10-jekyll-blog.md

 * Adding Google Analytics.
 This was just a question of signing up and using the appropriate code snippet.
 However, it did take a while for Google Analytics to begin tracking my site, which caused me some frustration.

-* I am hoping that friends will contribute content eventually, so I required an authorship system.
+* I want to invite friends to contribute content eventually, so I required an authorship system.
 This is easy, but the difficult step was making a page that indexes posts by author.
 I am not sure that this is working yet.

 * I wanted a pair of arrows at the bottom of every post, so that the interested reader can click through to the next and previous posts.